 Cheap Eats on Maui

-NOTE: This blog was updated in January 2022, but due to the continuing impacts of COVID-19, some of the businesses mentioned here could possibly change their operations, menu, or prices.
+NOTE: This blog was updated in September 2023, some of the businesses mentioned here could possibly change their operations, menu, or prices.
 Please check with these places directly to verify their operating status and prices.
 Mahalo!

 COCONUTS FISH CAFE